flrntdfr/WORKINPROGRESS.dufour.xyz/_chantiers/2025/truth-or-truth.md

       "Is there something everyone should own?",
       "How do you decide if you like something or not?", "When did you lie for the last time?",
+      "Are you happy?",
-      "What's the first thing you'd do with freewill?", "Are there topics you choose to avoid with your parents?", "How do you explain that you think certain things?",
+      "What's your definition of the word courage?", "What's the first thing you'd do with freewill?", "Are there topics you choose to avoid with your parents?", "How do you explain that you think certain things?",